iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 e.g ( If a Public Health Data set contains 96% of Observations where for `35 Years Old Men`, then `Age` and `Gender` Features can be Eliminated )

 ### Correlation Threshold
-- Remmove Highly Correlated Features ( Multicollinearity )
+- Remove Highly Correlated Features ( Multicollinearity )
 - **Highly Correlated** Data provides **Redundant** Information

 ### Linear Discriminant Analysis